marius-grigaliunas/bloomer/README.md

 ### TODO

-- notifications and appwrite functions for watering days/ reminders
+- notifications and appwrite functions for watering days/ reminde
-  - push notifications still don't work
   - every time user refreshes the main page, he gets a notification if any of the plants need watering
     - Fix was implemented, need a rebuild to check.
 - The loading screen has a white background.
   - This needs an inspection of where the loading screens were used and need to rewritten to create the overlay effect.
-- When the user adds the plant to his garden a loading spinner needs to be shown, currently the user just sees the same screen until the plant is added.
-  - fixed.

 - Add a profile settings view, where the user can check and edit the settings like the notification settings, measurements,
+  - Forms in the settings screen need form validation
+  - Settings need to be updated in database

-- Generate a push token for every user as it's the notifications are set up
+- Generate a push token for every user as it's notifications are set up
+  - Push token generation worked, function executed on appwrite send a push notification to the main test user.
+Test with others

 - Make that the new users have their userId the same as the documentId containing the user data.
 For now, I will change it manually in appwrite. (fix implemented, make sure it works properly)